 A 'registration' is recorded when a client has completed the initial Personal Independence Payment claim process.
 Following this a client completes a 'Part 2' form, an Assessment Provider conducts an assessment, and the Department for Work and Pensions makes a decision on the application.
-Not all registrations will result in an award.
+Not all registrations result in an 'award'.

-Personal Independence Payment is comprised of two components: daily living and mobility, both of which can be paid at enhanced or standard rate.
+As discussed in the section above, Personal Independence Payment is comprised of two components: i) Daily Living and ii) Mobility, both of which can be paid at enhanced or standard rate.
 A client's need for one component does not affect the need for the other component.
-Clients who are terminally ill and who are not expected to live more than 6 months are automatically entitled to the enhanced rate of the daily living component.
+Clients who are terminally ill and who are not expected to live more than six months are automatically entitled to the enhanced rate of the daily living component.

 Personal Independence Payment 'claims with entitlement' statistics show a total for all entitled cases.
-It shows both the number of people in receipt of Personal Independence Payment and those with entitlement where the payment has been suspended (e.g. if they are in hospital or in prison at a point in time).
+They show both the number of people in receipt of Personal Independence Payment and those with entitlement where the payment has been suspended (e.g. if they are in hospital or in prison at a point in time).

-Impact of COVID-19
+Impact of Coronavirus (COVID-19) pandemic

-Operational measures implemented by Department for Work and Pensions in late March 2020 in response to COVID-19 included the suspension of routine reassessments of disability benefits i.e. Disability Living Allowance to Personal Independence Payment reassessments.
+Operational measures implemented by the Department for Work and Pensions in late March 2020 in response to the Coronavirus (COVID-19) pandemic included the suspension of routine reassessments of disability benefits i.e. Disability Living Allowance to Personal Independence Payment reassessments.
 Some Disability Living Allowance reassessment activity restarted in late July 2020 for voluntarily claims for Personal Independence Payment, although new invitations to apply for Personal Independence Payment for working age Disability Living Allowance clients are not currently being sent out.

-COVID-19 provisions were put in place in late March 2020 and the Department for Work and Pensions continues to review and amend working practices where appropriate moving forwards.
+COVID-19 provisions were put in place in late March 2020 and the Department for Work and Pensions continues to review and amend working practices where appropriate.